By Mary Van Doren • 05/02/2013

 Magazine Subscription Website

-A magazine subscription website model is set up to build subscriptions for a related print or digital magazine and to provide access to issues of the magazine.
+A magazine subscription website model is set up to sell subscriptions for a related print or digital magazine and to provide access to issues of the magazine.

 A magazine website is only a magazine website if the user can view or download an issue of a magazine—one that is linear and periodic, has pages and a regular frequency, and can be viewed in HTML or downloaded as a PDF or stored in a CDF (Closed Document Format) format such as Texterity’s Cover Leaf.
-The MIU of the magazine subscription website is a single issue of the publication.
+The MIU of the magazine subscription website is an article, and the website is organized by issue.

 Application Subscription Website